blitzwolfz/MemeRoyale/README.md

 First command you need to run is `$ npm i`.
 What this command will do is install all the libraries needed to run this bot.
 Now this step may take some time, so be patient.

 Using this command: `$ npm test`, this will build/compile the TS code and run the bot if everything has been correctly placed.
-If you want to change the code, and have this compiled on save, run `$ npm cibuild`.

 And you are done!
 The bot should be working perfectly, and will run as so long as you don't do Crtl+C in the terminal or close the terminal.

+Everytime you make a change, you can use `$ npm build` to build those changes.
+If you want to have the code rebuilt after every time you save, you can use `$ npm cibuild` To run this code there after, you can use `$ npm start`. `$ npm test` basically runs `$ npm build` and then `$ npm start`.

 ## Cloud